Kilohana: The Writing Center

 - evaluating effectiveness of word choice

 Peer staff do not provide proof-reading or other editing services.
-Instead, they help students develop their own voices as writers and drafting and revision strategies.
+Instead, they help students develop their own voices as writers and help students with drafting and revision strategies.
 Ideally this transition occurs over a number of sessions throughout the semester.

 Kilohana Writing Center Schedule